-If you want to scan from a US-published title and we don't hold a direct international mandate from the publisher (i.e. 'CCC Electronic Rights-Works'), take particular care, as these are treated differently: they must be specifically opted-in for scanning.
-These titles are also excluded from the new extent limits for journals and magazines, which remain at one article or 10%.
+If you want to scan from a US-published title and we don't hold a direct international mandate from the publisher (i.e. the title is a 'CCC Electronic Rights-Works'), take particular care, as these titles are treated differently: they must be specifically opted-in for scanning.
+They are also excluded from the additional permissions applying to a single issue of a serial publication dedicated to a particular theme - so, to confirm, the extent limit for CCC journals and magazines is two articles or 10%.